Hashmmath/DL-Project-3-DeepAttack-Jailbreaking-Deep-Models/README.md

 I have written a code to generate the new adversarial dataset for each attack as given by professor like "Adversarial_Test_Set_1.pt" for FGSM Attack (Task-2), "Adversarial_Test_Set_2.pt" for PGD Attack (Task-3), and "Adversarial_Test_Set_3.pt" for Patch-PGD Attack (Task-4) when you run the respective code they get directed to the directory and will get stored automatically.

-Along with that I have tried including the output files (.pt) files but there was memory constraint anyways you dont have to download them externally and the outputs were displayed in the python notebook and report clearly.
+Along with that I have tried including the output files (.pt) files but there was memory constraint but you can view the getting saved message in python notebook or when you run it.
+Anyways you dont have to download them externally and the outputs were displayed in the python notebook and report clearly.
 When we had uploaded our results in the Slack channel, professor has reviewed them and have given remark as "great".
 Proceeding with the remark we have mode some minor changes and achieved even better output as stated in our message.

 For reference I have also attached the questionnaire and dataset of the project provided by the professor and this is a ReadME file for explaining what exactly does this Repository Contain.